miku0129/Monita2/README.md

-# Monita2 🚶👩‍🦽🧓
+## Monita2

-With aging of population , more than one in four people is over 65 years old in Japan.
-With changing family system, many people live alone.
-For senior citizens, decreased physical strength causes issues in their daily life.
-As a daughter of a mother who lives in remote area, it would be nice if I had a device which allows me gently watching over my lovely mother.
+With aging of population , more than one in four people is over 65 years old in Japan. <br>
+For senior citizens, decreased physical strength causes issues in their daily life.<br>
+I thought it would be nice if I had a device which allows me gently watching over my lovely mother.<br>

 A Fitbit - wearable item is an option.
-It gives you a variety of data with frequent updates.
-In this talk, I will show an application monitoring people's activity to support their life.
+<br>It gives you a variety of data with frequent updates.
+Monitoring people's activity to support their healthy life.

-# DEMO
+## Image

 <img src="https://i.ibb.co/CQ6Vwqm/my-Fitbit3.jpg" alt="my-Fitbit3" border="0">

-# Features
+## Features

-Monita2 is contacto to your fitbit API.
-Weekly summary shows the data of your steps and lightly/very activity in recent week.
-Steps/calories out by minutes is updated your data every 1 minute.
-Monita2 is updated automatically every 1 hour.
+Monita2 track the data of your steps and lightly/very activity in recent week.<br>
+It's updated automatically every 1 hour.

-# Tech stack
+## Tech
 FitbitApi
 Python3
 Google Cloud Platform : Cloud functions, BigQuery, Cloud Scheduler, pub/Sub Google data studio portal

-# Author
+## About me

 * Miku Sano
 * svartkatt39@gmail.com